 - Poor denture cleaning: removable dentures should be cleaned every day to prevent bad breath.

 - Some foods and drinks: foods with strong flavors such as onion, garlic, and spices can cause an unpleasant smell.
 Also, drinks with strong smell such as coffee, and alcohol can cause an unpleasant smell.
-Usually, the smell caused by these foods or drinks is temporary and can be avoided by maintaining a good oral hygiene and limiting these types of foods and drinks.
+Usually, the smell caused by these foods or drinks is temporary and can be avoided by maintaining good oral hygiene and limiting these types of foods and drinks.

 - Tobacco products: tobacco chewing and smoking can cause unpleasant mouth odor.
 Also, tobacco smoking triggers some oral problems such as gum disease, and dry mouth condition (other sources of bad breath).